-- 1. assess the global state of democracy by analysing different topical democracy issues; - 2. diagnose critical global and regional trends and developments that reflect the current state of democracy around the world; - 3. identify opportunities for improving or reforming democracy, paying special attention to diversity, gender and security; - 4. draw attention to good practices; and - 5. complement global and regional overviews of democratic development with analyses of particular issues that fall within International IDEA's mandate and areas of expertise.
+The overarching objectives of The Global State of Democracy are to (a) assess the global state of democracy by analysing topical democracy issues; (b) diagnose critical global and regional trends and developments that reflect the current state of democracy around the world; (c) identify opportunities for improving or reforming democracy, paying special attention to diversity, gender and security; (d) draw attention to good practices; and (e) complement global and regional overviews of democratic development with analyses of particular issues that fall within International IDEA's mandate and areas of expertise.

-This methodology document outlines the conceptual distinctions and measurement procedures on which the GSoD indices are based.
+This methodology document outlines the conceptual distinctions and measurement framework of Version 3 of the GSoD Indices.

-The document is structured as follows.
 Chapter 1 provides an overview of the overall objective.
-Chapter 2 details the GSoD conceptual framework, including comparisons with International IDEA's State of Democracy Assessment Framework.
+Chapter 2 details the GSoD conceptual framework, including comparisons with International IDEA's State of Democracy (SoD) Assessment Framework.
 Chapter 3 expands on the empirical indicators selected, including information on sources and the procedures used to aggregate the indicators into indices of democratic features at the attribute and subattribute levels.
 Chapter 4 presents a comparison with existing measures that attempt to capture relatively similar aspects of democracy at the attribute, subattribute or subcomponent levels.
 Chapter 5 presents cautionary notes.

-A separate References section is also included.
-The document ends with Annexes outlining the GSoD conceptual framework; the attributes, subattributes, assessment questions and empirical indicators; an overview of indicators and sources; dimensionality tests; and correlations between GSoD indices and extant measures.
+The document ends with annexes outlining the GSoD conceptual framework; the attributes, subattributes, assessment questions and empirical indicators; an overview of indicators and sources; a comparison with International IDEA's SoD Assessment Framework; and an overview of differences compared with previous versions of the GSoD Indices..

-1. The objective of International IDEA's Global State of Democracy indices
+1. The objective of International IDEA's Global State of Democracy Indices

-The objective behind the Global State of Democracy (GSoD) indices is to provide systematic and nuanced data that captures trends at the global, regional and national levels related to International IDEA's comprehensive understanding of democracy.
-The indices turn a broad range of empirical indicators from various data sets into measures (attributes, subattributes and subcomponents) of different aspects of democracy.
-They also provide scores for virtually all the independent countries in the world with more than one million inhabitants for the period 1975-2015.
-The indices can assist stakeholders, including policymakers, researchers and civil society actors, in their analyses of trends related to different aspects of democracy, and their identification of priority policy areas.
+The objective of the Global State of Democracy (GSoD) Indices is to provide systematic and nuanced data that captures trends at the global, regional and national levels related to International IDEA's comprehensive understanding of democracy.
+The Indices turn a broad range of empirical indicators from various data sets into measures (attributes, subattributes and subcomponents) of different aspects of democracy.
+They also provide scores for all independent countries in the world with more than one million inhabitants for the period 1975-2018.
+The Indices can assist stakeholders, including policymakers, researchers and civil society actors, in their analyses of trends related to different aspects of democracy, and their identification of priority policy areas.
 In addition, the quantitative data lends itself to further uses, such as the comparison of scores across countries and within countries over time for disaggregated aspects of democracy.

 Like the original State of Democracy (SoD) Assessment Framework (Beetham et al. 2008), which has primarily been used for qualitative democracy assessments, the aim is to construct a framework with universal applicability.
-So, rather than creating an overarching democracy index that offers a single score per country, the GSoD indices provide measurements of distinct aspects of democracy, which are emphasized by one or more major traditions within democratic thought.
+So, rather than creating an overarching democracy index that offers a single score per country, the GSoD Indices provide measurements of distinct aspects of democracy, which are emphasized by one or more major traditions within democratic thought.